Common Name:

 Nt Tree

-Dry or usually moist forests or wet depressions in forests, borders of swamps (even with tamarack), shores, typically in acid, often sandy, soils.
+Moist to wet forests or wet depressions in forests, borders of swamps (even with tamarack), shores, typically in acid, often sandy, soils; less commonly in drier sites.